husarion/panther_ros/panther_lights/README.md

 ### scheduler_node.py

-Node responsible for scheduling animations displayed on LED panels based on the Husarion Panther robot's system state.
+The node responsible for scheduling animations displayed on LED panels based on the Husarion Panther robot's system state.

 #### Subscribe